apacheignite/documentation/sql/jdbc-driver-19.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Data Streaming"
+  "title": "Streaming Mode"
 }
 [/block]
-Ignite is able to load data in bulk via SQL by associating a *data streamer* with JDBC connection and feeding all incoming data to it.
-To achieve that, it's enough to set `streaming` param to `true` for a connection like this:
+It's feasible to add data into an Ignite cluster in a streaming mode (bulk mode) using the JDBC driver.
+In this mode the driver instantiates `IgniteDataStreamer` internally and feeds data to it.
+To activate this mode, add `streaming` parameter set to `true` to a JDBC connection string:
 [block:code]
 {
   "codes": [
     {
-      "code": "// Register JDBC driver.\nClass.forName(\"org.apache.ignite.IgniteJdbcDriver\");\n \n// Open JDBC connection (cache name is not specified, which means that we use default cache).\nConnection conn = DriverManager.getConnection(\"jdbc:ignite:cfg://streaming=true@file:///etc/config/ignite-jdbc.xml\");", "language": "java"
+      "code": "// Register JDBC driver.\nClass.forName(\"org.apache.ignite.IgniteJdbcDriver\");\n \n// Opening connection in the streaming mode.\nConnection conn = DriverManager.getConnection(\"jdbc:ignite:cfg://streaming=true@file:///etc/config/ignite-jdbc.xml\");",
+      "language": "java"
     }
   ]
 }
 [/block]
+Presently, the streaming mode is supported for INSERT operations only which is good for the use case when you need to achieve fast data preloading into a cache.
+The JDBC driver defines multiple connection parameters that affect the behavior of the streaming mode.
+The parameters are listed in the parameters table above.

-The connection created in such way **does not permit any SQL operations besides `INSERT`**, so the suggested pattern to use data streaming in your app is just to create a separate connection for bulk data load.
-Currently, Ignite JDBC driver has 5 connection params that affect the work of data streamer, please see their names and description in the table above together with those for other params.
-Those params cover basically all settings of a classic `IgniteDataStreamer` and allow you to do fine tuning of the streamer according to your needs.
-Please refer to [Data Streamers](doc:data-streamers) section of Ignite docs for more info on how to configure a streamer.
+The parameters cover almost all settings of a general `IgniteDataStreamer` and allow you to do fine tuning of the streamer according to your needs.
+Please refer to [Data Streamers](doc:data-streamers) section of Ignite docs for more info on how to configure the streamer.
 [block:callout]
 {
   "type": "info",
-  "title": "Stream flush",
-  "body": "By default, streamed data is flushed only **on connection close**, so if you need that to happen more often, please set flush timeout accordingly via `streamingFlushFrequency` connection param.
-Still, if your app needs to know precisely the moment when all data definitely is in cache, just wait until standard JDBC `Connection`'s close completes for an Ignite connection as shown in the following example."
+  "title": "Time Based Flushing",
+  "body": "By default, the data is flushed when either a connection is closed or  `streamingPerNodeBufferSize` is met.
+If you need to flush the data in a time manner then adjust `streamingFlushFrequency` parameter."
 }
 [/block]